 What are the benefits of bundling your home and auto insurance?

 - You might be able to combine bills if you bundle home and auto insurance, which means you’ll only receive one bill for both policies each billing cycle.
+However, home insurance is typically paid through your mortgage lender via an escrow account — not paid directly by the policyholder.

 - Not all insurers offer both home and auto policies, which means bundling might not be an option.